 NWD has already collected around HK$10 billion after selling around 1,000 units in the first two phases of the project.

-The first phase of the project received more than 22,700 registrations of interest, the largest number for a Tai Wai project since 1997.
+The first phase of the project received more than 22,700 registrations of interest in the first round of sale, the highest number of registrations since 1997.